PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the strict `MUL(c1) -> ADD(c2) -> MUL(c3)` affine fold to
-`passes/affine_chain_fold.py` and reduces its former 219-line raw mutator to a 17-line compatibility dispatcher.
-It validates the original and folded broadcast/signature contracts, plans shared constants as one transaction, preserves the final output tensor metadata, and uses one bounded differential ModelIR index.
-All three production calls now synchronize the Session LayoutState.
+The latest implementation unit moves the strict Transpose-MUL-ADD-Transpose NHWC recovery to `passes/affine_prepost_layout.py` and reduces its former 409-line raw mutator to a 17-line compatibility dispatcher.
+It plans every constant and post alias before mutation, rejects ambiguous constant axes, preserves the canonical post-output tensor contract, and uses one bounded differential ModelIR index.
+All seven production calls now synchronize the Session LayoutState.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.